goldjoker92/snapTips/README.md

 # snapTips
-An application in react native for earn tips for a workeer
+An application in react native for earn tips for a worker